shwina/still-magic/_en/publish.md

     -   If all parameters are in a configuration file, use that ([s:configuration](#CHAPTER))
     -   Or log all configuration parameters and use `grep` or a script to extract from the logfile ([s:logging](#CHAPTER))

-### Common Problems

-FIXME: common problems for what to publish and where

-### Exercises

-FIXME: create exercises for what to publish and where
+{% include problems-exercises.md topic="what to publish and where" %}

 ## How Can I Identify Myself and My Work in Bibliographies? {#s:publish-identifiers}